BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Naples to soak up the atmosphere without the overwhelming crowds?
+When is the absolute best time to visit Naples, avoiding both the summer heat and the winter chill?

-I've heard Naples can be a bit gritty.
-What's the real deal with safety, and how can I navigate it like a local?
+I've heard Naples can be a bit chaotic.
+What's the best way to navigate the city and get around like a local?

 How many days do you need in Naples, Italy?